 Capital Requirements and Cash Flow Timing

-The most important question is not "how much profit will I make" but "how much capital do I need, for how long, at what risk."
+The right question is not "how much profit will I make" but "how much capital do I need, for how long, at what risk."

 | Item | Scenario B (10 pigs, Cebu) |